 - Drupal Commerce

-Many business go opensource rather than using a proprietary platform.
+Many business go open source rather than using proprietary platforms.
 So what’s the difference?
-Well opensource software’s code is completely transparent, you can view every line and make whatever changes you like.
+Well, open source software’s code is completely transparent, you can view every line and make whatever changes you like.
 Nobody owns it.
-Many opensource platforms have burgeoning communities around it, who write extra extensions and code for it, keeping it up to date and fresh.
+Many open source platforms have burgeoning communities around it, who write extra extensions and code for it, keeping it up to date and fresh.
 You can often find a forum post from a community member detailing how they solved a particular problem.

-Now, because it’s free – upkeep and maintenance of these eCommerce platforms has to be done by you (or a developer hired by you).
+Now, because it’s free – upkeep and maintenance of these eCommerce platforms has to be done by you (or developers hired by you).
 Many people who don’t want this hassle go with a proprietary option such as Shopify or Wix with a monthly fee.
-But if you’re comfortable with installing software, opensource eCommerce has some terrific benefits.
+But if you’re comfortable with installing software, open source eCommerce platforms have some terrific benefits.

 - A huge amount of tutorials, resources and developers available who are familiar with WooCommerce.
 Massive customization potential to make any kind of eCommerce store.

 - Updating WooCommerce can be tricky for beginners.

 - Learning how to speed up WooCommerce is essential for store owners.